IcaroASB/NLP-Project/README.md

-This code was complete as part of a class project and is not of my full authorship
+This code was completed as part of a class project and is not of my full authorship.

-The focus of this code is using BERT and pre-trained Word2Vec embeddings to find word substituions that keep the context on a given sentence.
+The focus of this assignment was using BERT and pre-trained Word2Vec embeddings to find word substitutions that keep the context of a given sentence.